lspitzner/brittany/Showcase.md

   return $ ()
 ~~~~

-In contrast, let us look at Chris Done's `hindent` re-formatting results for the same input, with two different styles:
+In contrast, let us look at Chris Done's `hindent` (version `4.6.4`) re-formatting results for the same input, with two different styles:

 ## hindent --style chris-done output